andrewferlitsch/Gap/train/README.md

 While Python does not have OOP polymorphism builtin, the class objects in Gap have been constructed to emulate polymorphism in a variety of ways.
 The first positional parameter (image path) to the Image class can either be a local path or a remote path.
 In the latter case, a path starting with http or https is a remote path.
 In this case, a HTTP request to fetch the image from the remote location is made.

       image = Image("https://en.wikipedia.org/wiki/File:Example.jpg", 1)

+Preprocessing of the image in the above examples is synchronous.
+The initializer (i.e., constructor) returns an image object once the image file has been preprocessed.
+Alternately, preprocessing of an image can be done asynchronously, where the preprocessing is performed by a background thread.
+Asynchronous processing occurs if the keyword parameter *ehandler* is specified.
+The value of the parameter is set to a function or method, which is invoked with the image object as a parameter when preprocessing of the image is complete.

+      image = Image("../tests/files/1_100.jpg", 1, ehandler=myfunc)

+      def myfunc(image):
+        print("done")

+The Image class has a number of attributes which are accessed using OOP properties (i.e., getters and setters).
+The attributes below provide information on the source image:

+      print(image.name)   # the name of the image (e.g., 1_100)
+      print(image.type)   # the type of the image (e.g., jpg)
+      print(image.size)   # the size of the image in bytes (e.g., 3574)

+The raw pixel data of the source image is accessed with the *raw* property, where property returns the uncompressed pixel data of the source image as a numpy array.

+      raw = image.raw
+      print(type(raw))    # outputs <class 'numpy.ndarry'>
+      print(raw.shape)    # outputs the shape of the source image (e.g., (100, 100, 3))

+The preprocessed machine learning ready data is accessed with the *data* property, where the property returns the data as a numpy array.

+      data = image.data
+      print(type(data))   # outputs <class 'numpy.ndarry'>
+      print(data.shape)   # outputs the shape of the machine learning data (e.g., (100, 100, 3))